Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Problem Formulation

-Most existing long-tailed recognition methods assume the test class distribution is uniform (\ie $p_t(y)=1/C$), and seek to train models from the long-tailed training distribution $p_s(y)$ that perform well on the uniform test distribution.
+Most existing long-tailed recognition methods assume the test class distribution is uniform (\ie $p_t(y)=1/C$), and seek to train models from the long-tailed training distribution $p_s(y)$ to perform well on the uniform test distribution.
 However, such an assumption does not always hold in practice.
 The actual test class distribution in real-world applications may also be long-tailed (\ie $p_t(y)=p_s(y)$), or even inversely long-tailed to the training data (\ie $p_t(y)= \text{inv}(p_s(y))$).
 Here, $\text{inv}(\cdot)$ indicates that the order of the long tail on classes is flipped.
 As a result, the models learned by existing methods may fail when the actual test class distribution is different from the assumed one.

-To address this, we seek to study a more practical long-tailed recognition problem, \ie \textbf{Test-agnostic Long-tailed Recognition}.
-This task aims to learn a recognition model from long-tailed training data, where the resulting model will be evaluated on multiple test sets that follow different class distributions.
-This task is difficult due to the integration of two challenges: (1) severe class imbalance in the training data makes model learning difficult; (2) unknown class distribution shift between training and test data (\ie $p_t(y)\neq p_s(y)$) makes the model hard to generalize.
-To handle this task, we propose a novel method, namely Test-time Aggregating Diverse Experts.
+To address this, we propose to study a more practical yet challenging long-tailed problem, \ie \textbf{Test-agnostic Long-tailed Recognition}.
+This task aims to learn a recognition model from long-tailed training data, where the resulting model would be evaluated on multiple test sets that follow different class distributions.
+This task is challenging due to the integration of two challenges: (1) the severe class imbalance in the training data makes it difficult to train models; (2) unknown class distribution shifts between training and test data (\ie $p_t(y)\neq p_s(y)$) makes models hard to generalize.